I enjoy educating others about film history and the early years of cinema.

-The first film was Poor Pete (1892), which consisted of 500 individually-painted images, all hand-drawn on sheets of glass.
+The first film was Pauvre Pierrot (1892), also known as Poor Pete, which consisted of 500 individually-painted images, all hand-drawn on sheets of glass.
 Each frame was inlaid with leather strips, through which a light was shone to project the images on a backdrop.

 Reynaud’s other two films were A Good Beer (1892) and The Clown and His Dogs (1892), both of which are currently lost.
 The combined performance of all three films came to be known as Pantomimes Lumineuses, and drew in over 500,000 viewers in its eight-year run.

-In addition to being the oldest surviving animated film, Poor Pete is also the first known usage of film perforations, the holes placed in film stock for steadying the images and for standard measurements.
+In addition to being the oldest surviving animated film, Pauvre Pierrot is also the first known usage of film perforations, the holes placed in film stock for steadying the images and for standard measurements.

 2. Around a Cabin (1894)

-In 1948, thirty years after Reynaud’s death, his family sold the original copy of Around a Cabin to the Cinémathèque Française, one of the largest film archives in the world.
+In 1948, 30 years after Reynaud’s death, his family sold the original copy of Around a Cabin to the Cinémathèque Française, one of the largest film archives in the world.

 In 1955, the film was featured on an episode of Walt Disney’s Wonderful World of Color (1954–1991), entitled “The Story of the Animated Drawing.”